Big promo for Phage therapy in the Netherlands on ' Dokters van morgen' by AVROTROS.

 Jakub Wiktor from Cees Dekker's lab successfully defended his thesis on Live cell studies of bacterial DNA replication, recombination and degradation.
 Well done Kuba!

-Franklin and I made a timelapse over 5 hours of antibiotic resistant E. coli bacteria being killed by phage.
+This timelapse over 5 hours shows how antibiotic resistant E. coli bacteria are killed by phage.
 Perhaps one day the full potential of bacteriophages will be exploited for the treatment of infectious diseases in the Netherlands.
-Until then the Eliava Institute in Tblisi (Georgia) and the Queen Astrid Military Hospital in Brussels (Belgium) are one of the best place for phage therapy.
+Until then the Eliava Institute in Tblisi (Georgia) and the Queen Astrid Military Hospital in Brussels (Belgium) are one of the best places for phage therapy.

 Our review on how CRISPR systems generate memories of their invading viruses was published in Science.
 This was a great collaboration with the Fineran lab in New Zealand.